 Attracting potential employees from this small pool of experts is tough.

-Many of those who first got to grips with blockchain in the form of bitcoin’s open, permisionless ledger, may have been attracted by the cryptocurrency’s libertarian ethos.
+Many of those who first got to grips with blockchain in the form of bitcoin’s open, permissionless ledger, may have been attracted by the cryptocurrency’s libertarian ethos.
 So switching to building private ledgers for a multinational bank may not be their aim.

 Furthermore, considering that blockchain technology remains fairly niche, even getting into contact with the right people can be tough.

-Blockchain jobs: How to get started
+How to get started as a blockchain developer?

 Read next: How to get a job as a network engineer